pytchlang/pytch-tutorials/qbert/tutorial.md

 - The player can keep making Q\*bert jump around the pyramid after clearing the level, which looks odd.
 What's the best way to handle this?
+- When Q\*bert falls off the pyramid, they just get smaller.
+It would look better if they looked like they carried on falling, at an increasing speed.
 - Add challenges like were in the original, such as bouncy balls which you have to avoid.
 - Make there be more than one level.
 Different levels could have